hexagon-oss/vhdl_prng/README.txt

 equidistributed uniform pseudorandom number generator", ACM TOMACS, vol. 8, no. 1, 1998.

-This RNG is very popular in software applications because it is relatively fast while the output passes many statistical tests.
+This RNG is very popular in software applications.
+It is relatively fast, passes many statistical tests and has an enormous period.

 The VHDL implementation produces 32 new random bits on every (enabled) clock cycle.
 It uses a RAM block, 32 bits wide, 1024 elements deep,